rasmusfreund/bioinf-prog-course/book/chapters/01_before_you_begin.md

 C:\Users\kasper\programming
 ```

-So right now I am in the folder `programming`. `/Users/kasper/programming` is the path or "full address" of the folder with dashes (or backslashes on windows) separating folders.
+So right now I am in the folder `programming`. `/Users/kasper/programming` is the path or "full address" of the folder with dashes (or backslashes on windows) separating nested folders.
 So `programming` is a subfolder of `kasper` which is a subfolder of `Users`.
 That way you not only know which folder you are in but also where that folder is.
 Let us see what is in this folder.
 On OSX you type the `ls` command (l as in Lima and s as in Sierra).
 On windows you type `dir`.
 When I do that and press `Enter` I get:

 ```
 $ ls
 notes projects
 ```

 It seems that there are two other folders, one called `notes` and another called `projects`.
-If you are curious about what's inside `notes` you can "walk" into the folder with the `cd` command.
-To use this command you must specify which folder we want to walk into (in this case `notes`).
+If you are curious about what is inside the `notes` folder, you can "walk" into the folder with the `cd` command.
+To use this command you must specify which folder you want to walk into (in this case `notes`).
 We do this by typing `cd`, then a space and the then name of the folder.
 This is the same OSX and Windows.
 When I press enter I get:

 ```
 $ cd notes